2 Holly Springs police officers injured in motorcycle wreck

-HOLLY SPRINGS, N.C. --Two Holly Springs police officers were injured late Saturday night when their police motorcycles collided as they were attempting to stop a speeding vehicle on Sunset Lake Road, the police department reported.
+HOLLY SPRINGS, N.C. --Two Holly Springs police officers were injured late Saturday night when their police motorcycles collided as they were attempting to stop a speeding vehicle on Sunset Lake Road, police say.

 The wreck occurred around 11:15 p.m. near the Brackenridge Lane intersection while the officers were on routine patrol.